-The TRIPS Agreement protects the plant varieties as an Intellectual Property Right under Part II, Section 5, which is dealing with Patent protection.
+The TRIPS Agreement protects the “plant varieties” as Intellectual Property Rights under Part II, Section 5, which is dealing with Patent protection.

 Plant Breeders' Rights, also called Plant Variety Rights (PVR), are intellectual property rights that are granted to breeders' of a new plant varieties.